What is Bladder Pain and Interstitial Cystitis?

 Interstitial Cystitis (IC) is now more accurately called Bladder Pain Syndrome (BPS).
 Patients with IC/BPS suffer with pain in the lower abdomen, pelvis or vagina.
 The pain is usually worse as the bladder fills with urine and patients usually have to go to the toilet very often due to discomfort.
 The volume of urine that can be comfortable held is usually low and symptoms continue throughout the day and night.

-IC/BPS can sometimes be difficult to diagnose.
-Symptoms are usually present for several months or years, and although the severity may vary, they never completely go away.
+IC/BPS can often be difficult to diagnose.
+Symptoms are usually present for several months or years and although the severity may vary, they never completely go away.
 It is not uncommon for certain foods to make things worse.

 Common symptoms include: